Ramgarhia Misl

-Ramgarhia Misl (ਰਾਮਗੜ੍ਹੀਆ ਮਿਸਲ (Gurmukhi) • (Shahmukhi)) was a sovereign state (misl) in the Sikh confederacy of Punjab region in present-day India and Pakistan.
-The misl's name is derived from Quila Ramgarh, a place near Amritsar which was fortified and redesigned by Ramgarhia Misl chief Jassa Singh Ramgarhia.
-The Ramgarhia misl was one of the 12 major Sikh misls, and held land near to Amritsar.
+Ramgarhia Misl (ਰਾਮਗੜ੍ਹੀਆ ਮਿਸਲ (Gurmukhi) • (Shahmukhi)) was a sovereign state (misl) in the Sikh Confederacy of Punjab region in present-day India and Pakistan.
+The misl's name is derived from Qila Ramgarh, a place located in Ramsar, near Amritsar, which was fortified and redesigned by Ramgarhia Misl chief Jassa Singh Ramgarhia.
+The Ramgarhia Misl was one of the twelve major Sikh misls, and held land near Amritsar.